Access Hub

 For shows with minimal visual elements that mostly feature audio components or where audience members may want to be fully immersed in the live audio rather than listen to an audio describer, pre-show audio primers are available.
 Pre-show audio primers allow audience members to understand the visual elements of the show in advance by giving detailed descriptions of elements such as the venue, performers, set, costumes, and props.

-To request specific seating arrangements and receive the pre-show audio primers ahead of the performance, contact our Access Team at (437) 776-1569‬ or access@luminato.com.
+To request specific seating arrangements and receive the pre-show audio primers ahead of the performance, contact our Access Team at access@luminato.com.

 Shows Featuring Pre-Show Audio Primers: